 Posts Tagged ‘podcast’

-TJ Jagadowski and Dave Pasquesi have a completely deserved reputation as a supernaturally skilled duo.
+TJ Jagodowski and Dave Pasquesi have a completely deserved reputation as a supernaturally skilled duo.
 They also deserve their reputations as gentlemen, thoughtful artists, kind improvisers and generous souls.
 And you could not have two bigger fans than Louis Kornfeld and Alex Marino, the co-hosts of this episode.
-You’ll TJ and Dave about their work, both impov and sketch, plans for their new theater in Chicago, and their thoughts behind directing, acting, teaching and being one half of something special.
+TJ and Dave expound on their work, both improv and sketch, plans for their new theater in Chicago, and their thoughts behind directing, acting, teaching and being one half of something special.
 They also don’t talk about the book they are writing which will be out next year.
 Enjoy.